 The world of therapy was changing at this time.
-No longer dominated by men in tweed jackets with an M.D after their names, a more humanistic, relational perspective, focusing on inter-subjectivity, was emerging.
-Child observation and attachment theory had become the research standard and it is therefore perhaps no surprise that more women were entering the field, which also reflected the feminist perspective of the period.
+No longer dominated by men in tweed jackets with M.D after their names, a more humanistic perspective focusing on relationships and 'free will' was emerging.
+Child observation and attachment theory had become the research standard, and consequently, more women were entering the field, which also mirrored the feminist perspective of the period.

-One of my favourite writers from this period was Alice Miller, who I feel should be better known since her writing has a vigour and clarity that is still relevant today.
+One of my favourite pop-psych writers is Alice Miller, who should be better known, since her writing reverberates with a contemporary vigour.
 Miller takes no prisoners.
-Her best selling book, The Drama of the Gifted Child, was a war cry against all things Freudian.
-Whilst her background may have been psychoanalytic, her message could not have been further from that: children do not suffer from innate phantasy or Oedipal desires they suffer because of poor parenting, a lack of consistent care and brutality.
-Do not blame the child, focus on the trauma, was her message.
-This was a radical perspective for its time and to a certain extent, still is today, especially in the criminal justice system.
+Her best-selling book, The Drama of the Gifted Child, is a war cry against all things Freudian.
+Whilst her background was psychoanalytic, her message could not have been further from that: children do not suffer from phantasy or Oedipal desires, they suffer because of poor parenting, brutality and a lack of consistent care.
+Do not blame the child, focus on the trauma.
+This was a radical idea back in 1979, and to an extent, still is today, especially in the criminal justice system.

-Women Who Love Too Much is an extraordinary book.
-It was number one on the New York Times Best Seller List with over three million copies in print worldwide.
-It is still in print today.
+Women Who Love Too Much was number one on the New York Times Best Seller List, having sold over three million copies.
+It remains in print today.
 I have colleagues who say they became psychotherapists because of this book.
-Author Robin Norwood believes there can be an Oedipal outcome to developmental trauma and she asks that women take a profound look at their own psychological wounds as they explore why they are drawn to men who are also wounded.
+Author Robin Norwood reframes the Oedipus complex as sexual abuse, and she asks women to take a profound look at their own trauma, as they explore why they are drawn to men, who are also deeply wounded.

 Norwood has an unequivocal style of writing which is brilliant and affecting.
-Every sentence is an affirmation and clear reminder about how important it is to be aware of relational patterns, to know yourself deeply and to work on yourself before you embark on another relationship.
+Every sentence is an affirmation, and clear reminder about how important it is to be aware of our wounds, and that through awareness of this, we have the capacity to heal.